phpman > man > perlglossary(1)

 ordering of those events, but that order cannot be guaranteed due to nondeterministic

-through the same series of events, one might interrupt the work of the other.
-This is
+the same series of events, one might interrupt the work of the other.
+This is a good way

 readable

-the file.
-With respect to computer programs, one that's written well enough that
+file.
+With respect to computer programs, one that’s written well enough that someone has

 reaping